-Systematic strips transect surveys of Boothia Peninsula was undertaken in summer 2017 to determine the abundance and distribution of muskox.
+A systematic strip transect survey of the Boothia Peninsula was undertaken in summer 2017 to determine the abundance and distribution of muskox.
 The survey took place from August 07 to August 12.
-A total of 8,317.71 km were flown, representing 20% coverage of the total study area (43,238 km).
-During the survey, 702 adult muskoxen were recorded on transect resulting in an estimated number of 3,649 ± 316 (S.E.).
-Calves represented 14% of the adult muskox seen and the average adult per group was small, 5 ± 4.45 (S.D.)
-The muskox density was of 0.084 muskox / km in the management unit.
-This is an increase of muskox number in MX-08 from what have been estimated previously, and it is consistent with the reported local knowledge.
-Thus, an increase in the current harvest rate could be supported by this population, as well as continuing the monitoring, harvest reports, and health monitoring program.
-The next survey of this area should be effectuated within 5 years or when traditional knowledge indicates a change in the population trend, so harvest rate could be review.
+A total of 8,317.71 km2 were flown, representing 20% coverage of the total study area (43,238 km2).
+During the survey, 702 adult muskoxen were recorded on transect resulting in a population estimate of 3,649 ± 316 (S.E.).
+Calves represented 14% of the adult muskox seen and the average number of adults per group was small, 5 ± 4.45 (S.D.)
+The muskox density was of 0.084 muskox / km2 in the management unit.
+This is an increase of muskoxen in MX-08 from what have been estimated previously, and it is consistent with the reported local knowledge.
+Thus, an increase in the current harvest rate could be supported by this current population estimate, as well as continuing the monitoring, harvest reports, and health monitoring program.
+A survey cycle of 5 years is advisable for this Muskox Management Unit or sooner if traditional knowledge indicates a significant change in the population trend, so harvest rate could be review.